 Installing the My Expat Network VPN client on Windows XP

 Ok lets get you up and running.
-Before you know it you'll be watching your favourite UK TV shows, unblocking Facebook to catchup with friends and family, safe in the knowledge that you have secure internet access to our British servers.
+Before you know it you'll be watching your favourite TV shows, unblocking Facebook to catch up with friends and family, safe in the knowledge that you have secure internet access to our country specific servers.

 Please ensure that before you attempt to install the software you are logged into your computer as an Admin user and not a Limited Account.

 If you are unsure that you are a Computer Administrator you can check this by going to your Start Menu, choosing Control Panel and then selecting User Accounts.